ACANETS/NetML-Competition2020/readme.md

 ----------------

-Three winners will be announced for each dataset.
-In order to win, participants need to attend the whole phases for any dataset.
-For example, a team must submit their results for non-vpn2016_toplevel_dev, non-vpn2016_midlevel_dev, non-vpn2016_finegrained_dev, non-vpn2016_toplevel_challenge, non-vpn2016_midlevel_challenge and non-vpn2016_finegrained_challenge.
-The final score will be calculated by averaging the 'overall' scores of test-challenge sets with different level of annotations.
+Three winners will be announced for each phase.
+In order to win the prize, for example for non-vpn2016 toplevel phase, a team must submit their results for both non-vpn2016_toplevel_dev and vpn2016_toplevel_challenge.
+The final score for each task will be calculated by averaging the 'overall' scores of both test-std and test-challenge sets.

 The evaluation page lists detailed information regarding how submissions will be scored.
 The evaluation servers are open.
 To enter the competition, first you need to create an account on EvalAI, developed by the CloudCV team.
 EvalAI is an open-source web platform designed for organizing and participating in challenges to push the state of the art on AI tasks.